wigy/chronicles_of_grunt/README.md

 ### Done

-* Support Mingo and Underscore.
+* Support compressed neat-dump, Mingo and Underscore.
+* Add templates correctly to the dist-files.

 ### Not Yet Done